python-can-define-radio/sdr-course/classroom_activities/025-Transmit-and-Receive-Pure-Sine.md

 3. What happens on the receiving end when the transmission power is too high?  _Hint: Look up "Clipping in Signal Procesing"._
 4. At what point do you start to see clipping?
 5. Can clipping happen on the transmitter's side? _Hint: Try setting the transmitter's amplitude to a number such as `1.5`.
 You may need to modify the GUI Range that adjusts amplitude._
+6. How could you communicate data using just these sliders?